 Type the last part of your new custom URL in the text box.

-Example of LinkedIn URL on resume:
+Here’s an example of a customized LinkedIn URL on resume:

 You also need to ensure that you have a good amount of connections to other professionals.
 A bare-bones profile with no image and 10 connections will appear suspicious to the hiring manager.
 Write a solid summary and get active on your LinkedIn.
 Add new connections from the “people you may know” page and endorse other people who will in return endorse you.